iggymtrkd/h1-labs-prototype/docs/5-h_1_labs_h_1_lending_perps.md

 ## H1 Labs — H1 Lending Vaults (Perpetuals & Stability Architecture)
+> Status: Concept doc; not implemented as of 2025-10-19

+> Note: Conceptual design — not implemented in current smart contracts.
+Facets like H1LendingFacet, CreditFacet, ReputationFacet, StabilityFacet are drafts/planned and not deployed.

 ### 🧭 Overview
 Early in the H1 Labs ecosystem, before datasets and applications begin producing consistent revenue, **H1 tokens** face natural volatility due to limited liquidity and uncertainty of utility value.
 To ensure sustainable price discovery and healthy participation, we introduce the **H1 Lending Vaults** — a mechanism designed to stabilize token liquidity while maintaining **U.S.-compliant, non-yield utility rewards**.